Alf-caput/git-handbook-ufv/notes.md

 ![index-worktree diagram staging](images/unstaging-index.png)

-Next we may want to restore a file to an older version of the project (current state of the index), which is slightly more dangerous.
+Next we may want to restore a file to a previous version, being the closest point between the git repository and our working directory the <ins>current state of the index</ins>.

-We can discard unstaged changes of a file (or an untracked file/folder) from the working directory, so is more in sync with last Git checkpoint.
+We can discard unstaged changes of a file (or an untracked file/folder) from the working directory, to match the index hence becoming more in sync with last Git checkpoint.

-A simple way of accomplishing this is by using `git restore` (uses `--worktree` argument by default) for tracked files and `git clean` for untracked files and directories.
+A simple way of accomplishing this is by using `git restore` (uses `--worktree` argument by default) for tracked files and `git clean -f` for untracked files and directories.
 Since we are modifying the state of the working directory these actions are <ins>DANGEROUS</ins>.

 Discard unstaged changes of tracked files: